phreeza/manuscript_axon_potentials/doc/manuscript.md

 described with a Gaussian, with width $\sigma_n$ and maximum number $\bar{n}$.
 This is an adequate approximation if the spikes in the incoming fibers contribute little to the dipole moment before reaching the projection zone.
-In this scenario, we calculated the maximum dipole moment of the bundle (see Materials and Methods for details) to be
+In this scenario, we calculated the peak dipole moment of the bundle (see Materials and Methods for details) to be

 \begin{align}